farmOS/farmOS/docs/community/contribute.md

 The farmOS community hosts a [farmOS Monthly Call] via Google Hangouts.
 Anyone is welcome to join.

+The [farmOS Forum] is a great place for discussions, support requests, sharing workflow ideas, etc.

 You can also chat with people any time in the [#farmOS room on Matrix.org] or the [#farmOS IRC channel on Freenode] (both platforms are linked, so chats are shared between them).
 Note that the #farmOS IRC room requires a registered